404notphil/PAWKIT/README.md

 When a user triggers the exact same zone multiple times in a row, programming logic chooses any round robin from those available, excluding the last one played, and submits its choice to the Player service.
 The reason that RoundRobins are used is to avoid the dreaded "machine gun effect" that happens in virtual instruments of lower quality.
-[You can watch my technical walkthrough video for more info.](https://youtu.be/6Hf7qcKE2H8)

 # Status